Qrome/marquee-scroller/README.md

 * Wemos D1 Mini: https://amzn.to/2qLyKJd
 * Dot Matrix Module: https://amzn.to/2HtnQlD

-Note: Using the links provided above help provide support for these types of projects.
+Note: Using the links provided here help to support these types of projects.
 Thank you for the support.

 ## Wiring for the Wemos D1 Mini to the Dot Matrix Display
 CLK -> D5 (SCK)